ChartBoost/ruff-action/README.md

 Ruff can now be used as a [GitHub Action](https://github.com/features/actions).

 This action is commonly used as a pass/fail test to ensure your repository stays clean, abiding the [Rules](https://beta.ruff.rs/docs/rules/) specified in your configuration.
-Though it runs `ruff` so the action can do anything `ruff` can (ex: fix).
+Though it runs `ruff`, the action can do anything `ruff` can (ex, fix).

 Compatibility
 This action is known to support all GitHub-hosted runner OSes.
 In addition, only published versions of Ruff are supported (i.e. whatever is available on PyPI).